cawfree/react-use-mutator/README.md

 Additionally, sometimes it is useful to interrogate the value of the state held by a hook, without necessarily wanting to _subscribe_ to those changes.

-`react-use-mutator` enables us to both predictably update shared state, and inspect the current value of that state.
+`react-use-mutator` enables us to both predictably update shared state, and inspect the current value of that state without subscribing to it.

 ## ✍️ Example

 In this example, we render `5000` children who all have shared access to the global state, who on mount, all attempt to register their unique identifier.
-Without using mutations, printing to the `console` in our `useLayoutEffect` hook would have a the contents of a single child key, since all `children` effectively complete to register against the initial, empty state.
+Without using mutations, printing to the `console` in our `useLayoutEffect` hook only ever retain the contents of a single key, since all `children` effectively complete to register against the initial, empty state.

 By contrast, `useMutator` allows us to register all `5000` children safely, _without_ an insane amount of render updates.
 This takes just a single render operation!